khofstadter/bcmi.khofstadter.com/README.md

 ---

 ## diary

+### 2019 11 09-12
+-  sent eeg to Will, he helps with Matlab too;
+- marcy, what carrier freq. to use in survery for BB version?
+- CD samples ordered for shamanic soundscape physical copy (the idea is to gain interest by telling people that their artwork will go on the CD artwork and the website - free advertisment);

+### 2019 11 09-11
+- investigating options for vis.js to be used for phd timeline, narrowd workflow done;

 ### 2019 11 09-10
 - investigating alternatives to Premier for video editing.
 Blender is fast, but could not work out right video format and it takes time to learn (later). iMovie only has two video channels.
 Screenflow for editing this large multi cam project is too slow.